eliheuer/build-vf/README.md

 # Usage Instructions

-Edit the variables at the top of the script the run:
+Edit the variables at the top of the script then run:

 ```
 ./build-vf